A close look at the richest badminton players in the world

 One of the most prominent faces of Badminton’s modern era, Carolina Marin, at the age of 30, holds the distinction of winning a medal in almost every BWF tournament, along with winning consecutive gold medals at the World Championships and the European Championships.
 The Spaniard also remains the only women shuttler to date to win the World Championships on three occasions (in 2014, 2015 and 2018).
 Additionally, she has won the European Championships six times (in 2014, 2016, 2017, 2018, 2021 and 2022).
 She has also won the gold medal in the women’s singles event at the 2016 Rio Olympics.
 Marin is a former world number one women’s singles shuttler who held the pole position for 66 weeks.

-According to reports, Carolina Marin, in 2023, enjoys a net worth of approximately USD 3.5 million (INR 28 crore approx.).
+According to reports, Carolina Marin, in 2023, enjoys a net worth of approximately USD 3.5 million.
 She also serves as the brand ambassador of the football league La Liga for its promotions in countries outside Spain.

 Kento Momota